samucostantini/gamecritic/README.md

 ## Techonologies and Feature overview
 ### Programming Language:
-Python
+Python.

 ### Framework:
-Django
+Django.

 ### Front-end Technologies:
-HTML
+HTML.
-CSS
+CSS.
-JavaScript
+JavaScript.

 ### Modules and Libraries:
 chart.js: Used for generating analysis charts.
 django-countries: Employed for handling countries during registration.
-djsngo-forms: used to manage user registration
+djsngo-forms: used to manage user registration.

 ### Template Optimizations:
-2 context_processors have been implemented for console and categories to avoid repetitive field definitions across different HTML pages. context_processor_console context_processor_category
+2 context_processors have been implemented for console and categories to avoid repetitive field definitions across different HTML pages. context_processor_console. context_processor_category.

 ### Image Processing:
 Images are processed using the Pillow library.